 By the way, do you know which month is the best for the stock market?
 July!
 Remember this.

 It would be amazing if the market crashes chose to happen just in one particular month of the year.
 Honestly, it is impossible, like the impossible is to have just one incredible good market month.

-October is just one of the 12 months in the year.
+October is just one of the 12 months of the year.
 The difference from others is that leaves start to fall.
 That is the October effect.